cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 > **NOTE:** The ***custom-marker-files*** repository does not get added to your **Github Organization** project since in doesn't and will never contain a matching marker file: `.nodejs-app`.

 For the purposes of this workshop everyone is creating and updating their own fork of the **custom-marker-pipelines** repository and `nodejs-app/Jenkinsfile.template` Pipeline script.
-However, if you were all part of the same organization and each had one or more Node.js apps - then you would all get instant CD as soon as you added the `.nodjs-app` file to your repository.
+However, if you were all part of the same organization and each had one or more Node.js apps - then you would all get instant CD as soon as you added the `.nodjs-app` file to your repository and all use the same `nodejs-app/Jenkinsfile.template` Pipeline script.

 ## Basic Declarative Syntax Structure